Office of Administrative (Rule to Show Cause) Hearings

-If you wish to appeal the Administrative Hearing Officer’s decision, you must do so by applying for an appeal to the appropriate board within twenty (20) business days of the issuance of the written decision.
+If you wish to appeal the Administrative Hearing Officer’s decision, you must do so by applying for an appeal to the appropriate board.
+An appeal to the Board of License Inspection and Review must be filed within twenty (20) calendar days of the issuance of the written decision.
+An appeal to the Board of Adjustment must be filed within twenty (20) working days of the issuance of the written decision.
 Please keep in mind that appeals may be submitted by any aggrieved party.
 It is also important to note that the applicant shall be required to pay all applicable appeal fees for the appeal to be acceptable.
-A link to this form is available on the Resources page.
+A link to this form is available by clicking on the “Forms/Resources” tab above.

 Are audio copies of the Hearing available?

 A copy of the audio can be obtained through the Department of Land Use Freedom of Information Act (FOIA Request) process.

 How do I pay assessed fines and fees?

 All fines and fees can be paid via credit card online at: